diemonster/kube-poc/README.md

 ## Intro

-Instructions on installing Minikube and getting a simple guestbook app working w it
+How to install Minikube and get a simple guestbook app working w it

-## Prereqs
+## Instructions

 Run Container Transform on an ECS Task Definition

 - `docker run --rm -v $(pwd):/data/ micahhausler/container-transform  --input-type ecs --output-type kubernetes Guestbook.Dockerrun.aws.json > guestbook-deployment.yaml`
+- replace `name` and `app` fields with a identifier (in this case, I used `guestbook`)

 Install and run [Minikube](https://github.com/kubernetes/minikube) locally